dsktschy/viewport-extra/docs/en/migration-from-v2.md

 <!-- x-release-please-end -->

-If you are not using `meta` element parsing and immediate application and only using API calls, the build with the file path `/dist/viewport-extra.min.js` in the URL is the smallest and ideal.
+If you are not using `meta` element parsing and immediate application and only using API calls, the build with the file path `/dist/viewport-extra.min.js` in the URL is the lightest and ideal.

 <!-- x-release-please-start-version -->